Multi-Head Attention Mechanism

 - ...

-- A Convolutional Layers in neural networks, which apply the same filters across all parts of the input without dynamic focusing.
+- Convolutional Neural Network Layer, which applies the same filter operations across all parts of the input without the dynamic focusing capability of multi-head attention mechanisms.

 References